 This is a long time to wait if you’ve paid for the funeral out of your own pocket, and it may be that you are unable to cope with this financial commitment.

 We do understand how stressful the thought of paying for a funeral can be, which is why we’re supporting our customers by paying for the costs of a Co-op Funeralcare funeral, when you instruct us to complete the Probate and Estate administration process.

 The Estate must own sufficient financial assets which can be sold in due course to repay our costs.
 However we won’t do this until Probate has been obtained and the Estate is being administered.
 The costs will come directly from the Estate, so you don’t need to worry about finding the money.

 Our Probate Solicitors and Case Managers can take the whole Probate process off your shoulders.
-With our Probate Complete Service we take full responsibility for obtaining Grant of Probate and dealing with the Legal, Tax (Inheritance Tax and Income Tax but not VAT), Property and Estate Administration affairs.
+With our Probate Complete Service we take full responsibility for obtaining Grant of Probate and dealing with the Legal, Tax (Inheritance Tax, Income Tax, Capital Gains Tax but not VAT), Property and Estate Administration affairs.

 Once we have provided you with a written quote for the agreed work to be done, that price will not change unless the original information we are given is shown to be incorrect or circumstances change.